madskristensen/WebEssentials.AspNetCore.ServiceWorker/README.md

 ## Getting started
 You need to do a few things to turn your website into a PWA:

-1. Add two image icons (192x192 and 512x512)
+1. Add two image icons to your project (192x192 and 512x512)
-2. A `manifest.json` file in the root of the `wwwroot` folder
+2. Add a `manifest.json` file in the root of the `wwwroot` folder
 3. Register a service in `Startup.cs`
 4. Make sure it works